galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 # Overview
 {:.no_toc}

-In this tutorial we will perform the
-[Standard Operating Procedure (SOP) for MiSeq data](https://www.mothur.org/wiki/MiSeq_SOP), developed by the creators of the Mothur software package, the [Schloss lab](http://www.schlosslab.org/), within Galaxy.
+In this tutorial we will perform an analysis based on the [Standard Operating Procedure (SOP) for MiSeq data](https://www.mothur.org/wiki/MiSeq_SOP), developed by the creators of the Mothur software package, the [Schloss lab](http://www.schlosslab.org/).

 > ### Agenda
 >